amandabacon/Stickney_Inventory/README.md

 The user has the ability to fill out forms, seach through the database via item names, and view and download csv files of all items in the database.

+This site can only be accessed on the Bennington College campus.

 # Installation

 In order to use this application, you must first download/install postgresql.
 Information can be found here: https://www.postgresql.org/docs/9.6/static/tutorial-install.html